a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window for a removable disk.
 Quit DeskTop.
 Remove the disk.
 Restart DeskTop.
 Verify that 8 windows can be opened, and no render glitches occur.

 * Launch DeskTop.
 Open a window.
-Select an icon.
-Drag a selection rectangle around another icon.
+Select a file icon.
+Drag a selection rectangle around another file icon in the same window.
 Verify that the initial selection is cleared and only the second icon is selected.
 * Launch DeskTop.
 Select a volume icon.
 Drag a selection rectangle around another volume icon.
 Verify that the initial selection is cleared and only the second icon is selected.

 * Repeat the following cases with these modifiers: Open-Apple, Shift (on a IIgs), Shift (on a Platinum IIe):